top of page

 What is a Chromebook?

-"A Chromebook is a small laptop computer running Chrome OS, a Google operating system where virtually everything is built in or ready-configured – cloud storage, Google Apps for Education and security.
+A Chromebook is a small laptop computer running the Google operating system (OS).
+Some of the benefits of this system are: virtually everything is built in or ready-configured – cloud storage, Google Apps for Education and security.

 Chromebooks are made by a range of manufacturers including Acer, Hewlett-Packard, Samsung and Toshiba.
 Most are a lot cheaper than the Apple iPad which is their major selling point, along with being fast, portable, easy-to-use, and with a long battery life.
 Also, unlike a tablet such as the iPad, the Chromebook looks like a conventional laptop and includes a full sized keyboard.